Foreign Sports Talent Scheme: Football

-In 2018, FAS announced they will be reviving the scheme after an 8-year break with 2 potential footballers to be included in the scheme.
+In 2018, FAS announced they would be reviving the scheme after an 8-year break, with 2 potential footballers to be included in the scheme.
 One of them was revealed to be Song Ui-young from South Korea.

-In 2022, after the national football team is knocked out of the group stage of the 2022 AFF Championship, there were renewed calls for FAS to use the FST Scheme to boost the quality of the national team.
+In 2022, after the national football team was knocked out of the group stage of the 2022 AFF Championship, there were renewed calls for FAS to use the FST Scheme to boost the quality of the national team.